ea362/A03/README.md

   Setting up GitHub Desktop

     Step 1:
-    Using the following link to download the latest version of GitHub desktop for your operating system: https://desktop.github.com/
+    Use the following link to download the latest version of GitHub desktop for your operating system: https://desktop.github.com/

+    Step 2:
+    Sign into your GitHub account and authorize GitHub desktop.

+    You should see your recently created repositories under the Your Repositories List.

+    Step 3:
+    Select your repository and clone it.

+  Setting up WebStorm

+    Use the following link to download the latest version of WebStorm